nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

      new functions) and **integration tests** (e.g., write the new data types to file, read the file, and confirm the read data types are equal to the written data types) is highly encouraged.
+     - By default, running `pytest` with `coverage` to measure code coverage is disabled because enabling it will prevent pytest from stopping at breakpoints.
+You can enable running `coverage` in `pyproject.toml`.

 8. You may need to modify `pyproject.toml` and re-run `python -m pip install -e .` if you use any dependencies.